The role of Western Australian Professional Standards Office (WAPSO) is to exercise functional independence to run the church-based complaint process.

 The Western Australian dioceses, which include Broome, Bunbury, Geraldton and Perth are committed to protecting children and adults from abuse or harm.

-The options available for reporting abuse:
+The pathways available for reporting abuse:

 The National Redress Scheme